ankschoubey/old-blog/_posts/2022-08-14-dev-workflow.md

     1. Read BDD specifications related to the card
     2. Update specifications
 2. Planning
-    1. Plan with atomic commits
+    1. Break down card into atomic commits
     2. Estimate each commit with pomodoros
     3. Add planned finish date to the card
-3. Start working
+3. Coding
     1. Remove all distractions
     2. Move card to In-progress lane
     3. Start the pomodoro timer
-    4. Work on the feature with TDD.
+    4. Start working incrementally with TDD.
 Commit and push non-stop.
-4. Development done
+4. Release
     1. Manually deploy if there is no CD pipeline
     2. Pull card towards right until accepted
     3. At end of each day, fill in card timesheet activity.